T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

     * *Constant '&'*: Indicate a 'constant' value.
 E.g. `&12:xId` or `{{...}}` (all possibilities, incl. further SELECT
       statements) might be used.

   * *subrecordTableClass*: Optional.
-Default: 'table table-hover'.
+Default: 'table table-hover qfq-table-80'.
 If given, the default will be overwritten.

 Type: time
 ^^^^^^^^^^